Lelant: History

+In 1931 the civil parish of Uny Lelant had a population of 1733.
+On 1 April 1934 the parish was abolished and merged with St Ives and Ludgvan.

 Transport

 Lelant lies on the short A3074 road that leads to Carbis Bay and St Ives, just to the north of the main A30 after it bypasses Hayle and where it swings southwestwards across country towards Penzance on the south coast, about six miles away.

 The village is served by two railway stations on the St Ives branch.
 The original station, Lelant, was built by the Great Western Railway in 1877 to serve Lelant village.
 Lelant Saltings was built in 1978 as a park and ride station to relieve traffic congestion in St Ives and Carbis Bay.
 However, in June 2019, the park and ride facilities closed.

 The St Michael’s Way trail, established in 1994, starts at Lelant parish church and terminates 12.5 mi later on the south coast at St Michael's Mount.
 The initial segment of this modern pilgrim route coincides with the South West Coast Path as far as the western end of Carbis Bay.